 Many people including the previous Social democratic government hoped, that Syrian refugees would solve the shortage of skilled workers.
 It was a widespread idea that Syrian refugees were well-educated.

 The educational standard of Eritrean refugees is not any better.
-To upgrade their know-how that is compatible with Denmark need a long and expensive process.
-No employer is interested to do that.
+To upgrade their know-how that is compatible with Denmark needs a long and expensive process.
+Not many employers are interested to do that.
+So all the burden ultimately comes on the taxpayers.

 Some refugees claim that they are skilled.
 Employers place them in work on trial and find that refugees don’t know advanced types of equipment that are used in construction and building works.
 Some Danish companies who employed refugees did not have a positive experience.